 - Grip tape is sold in standard sheets sized for most common skateboard decks.
 Black is fine, but there are lots of cool options.

 - Start with 53mm wheels.
 Or 52mm or 54mm.
 It’s not all that important.
 Get really hard ones, like 99a.
 They will slide more easily when your kid wants them to.
 (Which is a good thing.)
+Or if your kid is going to ride mostly on rough roads and uneven sidewalks, here are some suggestions for bigger wheels.

 - Get bearings.
 It’s not all that important which ones, as long as they are skateboard bearings.